 Mountain Goat Management Plan/EIS

-The plan/DEIS also proposes moving goats from the Olympic Peninsula to native mountain goat habitat on the Mt.
-Baker-Snoqualmie and Okanagan-Wenatchee National Forests.
+The plan/FEIS also proposes moving goats from the Olympic Peninsula to native mountain goat habitat on the Mt.
+Baker-Snoqualmie and Okanogan-Wenatchee National Forests.

 Thank you for your interest in Olympic National Park!

 NEPA/Compliance Process Questions: Christina Miller (360) 565-3008

 Implementation Questions: Louise Johnson (360) 565-3060

 ONP Public Information Officer: Penny Wagner (360) 565-3005